 How to Apply for PNB Housing Finance FD?

-Customers interested in opening an FD with PNB Housing Finance are required to collect the KYC documents along with cheque or demand draft and submit the same to the nearest PNB Housing Finance branch or at the authorized HDFC Bank’s collection centers.
+Customers interested in opening an FD with PNB Housing Finance are required to collect the KYC documents along with cheque or demand draft and submit the same to the nearest PNB Housing Finance branch or at the authorized HDFC Bank’s collection centres.

 Some of the noteworthy mentions about PNB Housing Finance fixed deposits are: